MariaErosh/banking_app/README.md

 # Banking Service

-This is a Java Spring Boot application built with Spring Boot, PostgreSQL, and Flyway for database migration.
+This is a Java-based Spring Boot application that provides core functionality for user and account management.
+It uses PostgreSQL as the primary database and Flyway for automated database migrations.

-It supports basic user and account management with email or phone data.
+###  Features

+- User registration and management
+- Account creation with balance tracking
+- Support for associated contact data (emails and phone numbers)
+- Scheduled balance updates
+- JWT-based authentication for secure API access

-### *Stack:*
+### *Tech Stack:*
-#### *Java, Spring Boot, PostgreSQL, Docker Compose, Flyway, JWT, Testcontainer, MockMvc.*
+#### *Java, Spring Boot, PostgreSQL, Docker Compose, Flyway, JWT, Testcontainer, MockMvc*

 ## Project Build